cliftonday/cliftonday.github.io/README.md

 ### Virginia Railway Express - Masks Required

 Track crossing is not permitted while train is in Clifton.

-To board train, wait on Caboose side (South) of the tracks well before the train arrives and the crossing guards close
+To board train, wait on Caboose side (South) of the tracks well before the train arrives and the crossing guards close.

-Last Trains: To Burke: 4:44p, To Manassas: 5:33p

 | To Burke | To Manassas |
 | :------: | :---------: |